JordiIctech/Task-Manager/README.md

 - No adding operation just adds number to currently displayed one.
 (Maybe not even a problem.)
 ### Task App
 - Change task background
-- Add buttons to change task progression
+- Make task adding dynamic, generalize task creation into function and specify the repetitions.
 - Add memory to app, to remember task progress